 An excavator’s reach is measured from its center rotational axis to the tip of the standard bucket tooth at ground level.
 This is an important specification, especially if you’ll be digging trenches, because greater reach means less repositioning and more productivity.
 If you want more reach and dig depth, you might want to consider excavator models with long-arm and extendable-arm options.

 The clearance that your compact excavator will need to dump the material from its bucket is called dump height.
-It’s an important selection criterion, especially if your excavator will be frequently used for truck loading.
-I’s important to note that dig depth, reach and dump height are affected by the excavator’s arm options — standard arm, long arm or extendible arm.
+It’s an important selection, especially if your excavator will be frequently used for loading trucks.
+Dig depth, reach and dump height are all affected by the excavator’s arm options — standard arm, long arm or extendible arm.

 The reason you wouldn’t purchase a truck with the smallest-horsepower engine is the same reason you should demand more horsepower in a compact excavator.
 By having more engine horsepower, your excavator is able to generate more hydraulic horsepower when it counts — under tough digging conditions.
 When looking at horsepower specs, make sure you compare apples to apples, as some manufacturers publish net horsepower, while others publish gross horsepower.
 Also consider the availability of a turbocharged engine if working at higher altitudes, as they sustain usable horsepower better than a naturally aspirated engine.